ael-code/pyFsdb/README.md

 python file system database
 -----
 One class solution to expose a simple api (add,get,remove) to menage the saving of files on disk.
-Files are placed under specified fsdb root folder and are managed using a directory tree generated from the file checksum
+Files are placed under specified fsdb root folder and are managed using a directory tree generated from the file digest

 #####Installation
 Fsdb it's available on PyPI so you can easily install through pip